bluefootedtiming/Runway/README.md

 To build for Win32bit, use:

 ```
+# If building on Mac for Windows, run these commands (after installing [Homebrew](https://brew.sh/) if needed):
+brew cask install xquartz
+brew install wine gnu-tar

+# For everyone:
 yarn run package-win32
 ```

-Once built, they can be fiound under `/AlienRunway/release/`
+Once built, they can be found under `release/`

-*This project is a fork of Electron React Boilerplate.*
+*This project was originally forked from [Electron React Boilerplate](https://github.com/chentsulin/electron-react-boilerplate).*

-*For more developer information see [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate)*
+*Runway was created for BlueFootedtiming by [Oak.Works](https://oak.works)*